NAXAM/mapbox-ios-binding/README.md

 [Getting started with the package](https://blogs.naxam.net/using-mapbox-in-xamarin-ios-ffa9bdee13f4).
 Please don't forget to follow the official guide [here](https://www.mapbox.com/ios-sdk/).

+## Upgrade
+It takes time to do the binding library and/or upgrade it.
+Microsoft intends to make it a lot simpler in the future, but not now.

+Here are steps if you want to make changes and/or upgrade to the libraries

+- 1) Download latest artifacts from Mapbox as per its installation guide
+- 2) Run `chmod +x ./gen.sh`
+- 3) Run `./gen.sh`
+- 4) Compile and correct any errors shown up

 ## License

-Mapbox binding library for iOS is released under the MIT license.
+Mapbox binding library for iOS itself is released under the MIT license.
 See [LICENSE](./LICENSE) for details.

+This license doesn't override and/or replace [the licence from Mapbox](./artifacts/LICENSE.md).

 # Get our showcases on AppStore/PlayStore
 Try our showcases to know more about our capabilities.